When Vegan Diets Do Not Work

 Vitamin D is produced in the skin from sunlight.
 It is frequently added to dairy products.
 This essential nutrient can be deficient in all people – not just vegans.

 Iodine is essential for thyroid health.
-It appears to be the only function for iodine in humans.
+It appears that this is the only function for iodine in humans.
 Ultimately, iodine is derived from the sea.
 Vegans that do not consume seaweed can be deficient in this mineral which results in thyroid disorders.
 Non-vegans are also affected by deficiencies in iodine.

 Vegans on a healthy diet will receive a more than adequate supply of other nutrients.